marina-msl/mvc_is_a_triangle/notes.md

 ______________________________

-- [x]- Implement a new Domain = Square
+- [x] Implement a new Domain = Square
-- [ ]- Get 2 numbers from user
+- [ ] Get 2 numbers from user
-- [ ]- Answer if it is a square or not
+- [ ] Answer if it is a square or not
-- [ ]- Draw the UML = loading!!
+- [ ] Draw the UML = loading!!
-- [ ] - In ShapeTabbedPane class there are two quite similars methods: buildLayoutTriangle and buildLayoutSquare.
+- [ ] In ShapeTabbedPane class there are two quite similars methods: buildLayoutTriangle and buildLayoutSquare.
 In both methods we instantiate the panel for both shapes, but the panels are almost the same, the differences are:
 1 name of the button,
 2 answer of the result and